11 Ways Ethereum Can Benefit Enterprise

 The Future of Enterprise Ethereum

 Less than a year ago, standing up a permissioned blockchain network was still a time-consuming and expensive endeavor, and involved assembling a team of blockchain developers and spending months and millions of dollars writing custom code.
-Kaleido’s Blockchain Business Cloud, however, has radically simplified the creation and operation of private blockchain networks for enterprises.
-They are currently offering no-charge access to their SaaS platform for business organizations to register, spin up, and configure a custom blockchain environment in a matter of minutes.
+ConsenSys Quorum, however, has radically simplified the creation and operation of private blockchain networks for enterprises.

 The long-term option value of enterprise Ethereum is interoperability with the public mainnet, which offers global reach, extreme resilience, and high integrity.
 Mainnet compatibility will significantly reduce the amount that enterprises currently invest in IT infrastructure and security.